Emma Jung

 Emma Jung (born Emma Marie Rauschenbach, 30 March 1882 – 27 November 1955) was a Swiss Jungian analyst and author.
 She married Carl Jung, financing and helping him to become the prominent psychiatrist and founder of analytical psychology, and together they had five children.
 She was his "intellectual editor" to the end of her life.
-After her death, Jung described her as "a Queen".
+After her death, Jung is said to have described her as "a Queen".

+Biography

 Early life

 Emma Rauschenbach was the daughter of a wealthy industrialist, Johannes Rauschenbach, the then owner of IWC Schaffhausen.
 At the time of her marriage she was the second-richest heiress in Switzerland.

 Family life

 Emma Rauschenbach first met C. G. Jung in 1896 when she was still a schoolgirl, through a connection of his mother.
 Jung reported at the time that he knew then that one day Emma would be his wife.
 The couple married on 14 February 1903, seven years later.
-They had five children (four daughters and one son): Agathe, Gret, Franz Karl, Marianne, and Helene.
+They had five children (four daughters and one son):